DzmitryTysevich/spring-custom-scopes/README.md

 # Spring Custom Scopes
-There are two main common non-web scopes in Spring:
+There are two main common non-web scope in Spring:
 - **singleton**\
   Returns the same instance each time bean is accessed.
 - **prototype**\
   Returns a new instance each time bean is accessed.

-Create three custom scopes for spring beans to use them in Java Configuration:
+Create three custom scope for spring beans to use them in Java Configuration:
 - **threeTimes**\
   Beans of this scope must return a new instance after accessing them 3 times.
 - **thread**\